KateMcGuane/magkapares/JSOUTLINE.md

         ii. it doesn't match;
             --> both selected cards flipped, return to original position (face down);

-4. Process repeats until all cards are matched OR countdown timer reaches 0;
+4. Process repeats until all cards are matched (no cards left) OR countdown timer reaches 0;
     a. all cards matched before timer runs out --> WIN GAME;
     b. timer runs out --> LOSE GAME;
         => cards no longer clickable when the countdown timer reaches 0;#

 5. Can click reset to start a new game;